Taylor Swift and Travis Kelce’s love story, from friendship bracelets to engagement rings

 Karma is the guy on the Chiefs

 And now it was time for Kelce to be the adoring fan.
-In November 2023, Swift kicked off the international leg of her Eras tour, beginning in Argentina, where she changed the lyrics of “Karma” to salute her beau.
+In November 2023, after a hiatus of two months, Swift brought her tour to Argentina, where she changed the lyrics of “Karma” to salute her beau.
 “Karma is the guy on the Chiefs, coming straight home to me,” she sang.
 Scott Swift, next to a beaming Kelce, applauded his daughter’s new flame.

 When Time magazine announced its person of the year, few were surprised.
 In the Time interview, Swift spoke about her relationship.